thcidale0808/canarypy/README.md

 1. Install pytest if you haven't done so already: `pip install pytest`
 2. Run pytest from the project's root directory: `pytest`

-If everything is set up correctly, you should see the